 An annual pruning when new growth begins to emerge in spring is suggested.
 At this time, use sharp bypass hand pruners or loppers to cut off any dead plant parts.
 In colder climates plants usually die back to the ground.

 Confederate Rose Hibiscus plants growing in the ground do not require any special care during the winter month when they are dormant (without leaves).

-NOTE: I suggest waiting to prune Confederate Rose until early to mid-spring, right when or shortly after new leaves begin to emerge.
-At that time, I prune off all dead plant parts.
+NOTE: We suggest waiting to prune Confederate Rose until early to mid-spring, right when or shortly after new leaves begin to emerge.
+At that time, prune off all dead plant parts.

-Confederate Rose Hibiscus plants growing in the pots are safe to leave outside as long as the temperature stays above 20 degrees F. Otherwise, if temperatures are forecast to drop below 20 degrees F I suggest bring them into an interior space that stays above 20 degrees until a point in time temperatures go back up.
-That said, if you have to leave the plant in a heated indoor environment for too long (several or so weeks) it might begin to emerge from dormancy.
+Confederate Rose Hibiscus plants growing in the pots are safe to leave outside as long as the temperature stays above 20 degrees F. Otherwise, if temperatures are forecast to drop below 20 degrees F we suggest moving the pot to an unheated interior space that stays above 20 degrees, such as a garage or shed, until a point in time temperatures go back up.
+If you have to keep the plant in a heated indoor environment it might begin to emerge from dormancy.
 In this case you might need to wait to move the plant outdoors until low temperatures are forecast to stay above 60 degrees F in spring.

 Plant Long & Prosper!